AlexBHarley/deepstream.io-website/src/tutorials/core/datasync-anonymous-records/readme.md

+---
+title: Anonymous Records
+description: Learn how to use anonymous records to simplify working with dynamic selections
+---

 If you've read about [records](./datasync-records), you know that they are small data objects that can be observed and manipulated.
 A record lets you store values using `.set();`, retrieve them via `.get()` and listen for changes with `subscribe()`.

 Anonymous records do exactly the same.